 Choose a Christmas tree to take home

 Families are welcome to walk through the avenues of trees and choose one to take home.
 The cost of the tree depends on its height and whether you require netting to transport it.
-The main harvest weekend is to be held on Saturday 30th November and Sunday 1st December in 2019 between 9 am and 4 pm each day.
+Their harvest weekends start in late November so check their website for details to ensure you dont miss out.

 During the harvest weekend, there will be all-day BBQs, face painting and visits from Santa.
-If you miss the harvest weekend, you can still visit the farm between 1st December and 23rd December from 9 am until 4 pm to choose your real Christmas tree.
+If you miss the harvest weekend, you can still visit the farm between 1st and 23rd December to choose your real Christmas tree.
+They are open 7 days a week from 9am – 4pm (Mon-Sat) & from 9am – 2pm (Sun).
+(Check their Facebook page for updates or changes to hours)

-The farm grows more than 10 000 Christmas trees which are shaped four times per year, so you’re bound to find one that is just right for your home.
+The farm grows more than 10,000 Christmas trees shaped four times yearly, so you’re bound to find one just right for your home.
+If you are worried you will miss out, you can preorder one via their website.

 Feed the Christmas animals